SyncholisticMG/gh/README.md

 - Clouds that are man made entirely, not AI, they are programmed water with programmed sentients, we commonly call themselves.
 They can be guard dogs, transportation vessels hide in those,

-UNENTANGLED OBSERVER of the Akashic Record
+UNENTANGLED OBSERVER of the akashic Record

-The unentangled observer is part of the Akashic Record – they are a stream of the AR that can only be perceived in the sovereign neutral perspective.
+The unentangled observer is part of the akashic Record – they are a stream of the AR that can only be perceived in the sovereign neutral perspective.
 They are reaching the highest point of neutral observation even if they are observing themselves.

 - Find out the real history of the past without other’s interpretations